rohitmehta18/-Ecommerce-Follow-Along/README.md

 ---

+Here’s your **Milestone 6** in the same format as your previous milestones:

+---

-Milestone 6 🔒
+### Milestone 6 🔒
-📌 Overview
+📌 **Overview**
 Welcome to Milestone 6 of our e-commerce application development!
 In this phase, we focus on encrypting user passwords to enhance security and protect user data.

-🛠️ Key Features
+🛠️ **Key Features**

-🔑 Why Encrypt Passwords?
+🔑 **Why Encrypt Passwords?**

-Protect User Data: Keeps passwords safe if hackers access the database.
+- **Protect User Data**: Keeps passwords safe if hackers access the database.
-Privacy: Ensures user passwords aren’t visible to anyone.
+- **Privacy**: Ensures user passwords aren’t visible to anyone.
-Compliance: Follows security laws like GDPR and PCI-DSS.
+- **Compliance**: Follows security laws like GDPR and PCI-DSS.
-Stops Password Theft: Encrypted passwords can’t be easily stolen or guessed.
+- **Stops Password Theft**: Encrypted passwords can’t be easily stolen or guessed.

-📝 Steps for Milestone 6
+📝 **Steps for Milestone 6**
 This milestone will be covered in a mentor-led lesson, where your mentor will guide you through:

-1️⃣ Encrypt the Password
+1️⃣ **Encrypt the Password**

-Use bcrypt to hash the user's password during signup.
+- Use **bcrypt** to hash the user's password during signup.
-Save the hashed password in the database instead of plain text.
+- Save the hashed password in the database instead of plain text.

-2️⃣ Store Complete User Data
+2️⃣ **Store Complete User Data**

-Save all the user's data (e.g., name, email, etc.) in the database.
+- Save all the user's data (e.g., name, email, etc.) in the database.
-Ensure that the password remains encrypted for security.
+- Ensure that the password remains **encrypted** for security.

-🚀 Get ready to strengthen your authentication system with secure password encryption!
+🚀 Get ready to strengthen your authentication system with **secure password encryption**!

+---